Skip to main content

 :book: folktexts

-Folktexts is a python package to evaluate and benchmark calibration of large language models.
-It enables using any transformers model as a classifier for tabular data tasks, and extracting risk score estimates from the model's output log-odds.
+Folktexts is a python package to compute and evaluate classification risk scores using large language models.
+It enables using any transformers model as a classifier for tabular data tasks.

 Several benchmark tasks are provided based on data from the American Community Survey.
 Namely, each prediction task from the popular folktables package is made available as a natural-language prompting task.